strikles/atac-data/messages/email/neurorights_en.md

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/narco_state.png"></p>

 * Narco-traffic of **class A** narcotics which you can find on public groups of chat applications like **"whatsapp"** and **"telegram"** without **police cyber units**, **whatsapp** or **telegram** taking any action.

-Given the self-assumed level of expertise of Jasper Kums in software development/IT and the nature of his privileged relationship with the police, it's surprising he prefers consuming class A narcotics in his work place to offering his expertise to the police towards automating a solution for such simple issues.
-There are hundreds if not thousands of repositories on Github with ready made example software bots for both platforms in various software languages, ready to be used.
-Maybe Netherlands Law enforcement is in need of a scrum master to help them get rid of a problem as simple as **eradicating** class A narco-traffic on social media and chat applications ?
+Given the self-assumed level of expertise of Jasper Kums in software development/IT and the nature of his privileged relationship with the police, it's surprising he prefers consuming class A narcotics in his work place to offering his expertise to the police towards automating a solution for such simple issues. **There are hundreds if not thousands of repositories on Github with ready made example software bots for both platforms in various software languages, ready to be used.
+Maybe Netherlands Law enforcement is in need of a scrum master to help them get rid of a problem as simple as **eradicating** **class A** narco-traffic on social media and chat applications ?

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/jesus/jesus_bound.png"></p>

-The CM-93 group spend their days in a room, trying to induce psychosis, targeting head and genitalia in an alternate fashion, every few seconds, repeating phrases to articulate my tongue and jaw (whilst individuals linked to **Jasper Kums**, **Nuno Correia (CEO of Merkkurio Digital)**, **Carla Maria Marinho Rodrigues**, **Goncalo Carvalho** and the resident at **Van Diemenkade 44, Amsterdam**, Sjoerd) amongst others linked to **Goncalo Bandeira Duarte**, **Arthur Moreno**, **Luis Muskiado** use a peer-pressure strategy to coerce psychiatric care, which equates to acting in criminal association with Jasper Kums and the CM-93 group who sexually abused me as a child).
+The CM-93 group spend their days in a room, trying to induce psychosis, targeting head and genitalia in an alternate fashion, every few seconds, repeating phrases to articulate my tongue and jaw (whilst individuals linked to **Jasper Kums**, **Nuno Correia (CEO of Merkkurio Digital)**, **Carla Maria Marinho Rodrigues**, **Goncalo Carvalho** and the resident at **Van Diemenkade 44, Amsterdam**, Sjoerd) amongst others linked to **Goncalo Bandeira Duarte**, **Arthur Moreno**, **Luis Muskiado** use a peer-pressure strategy to coerce psychiatric care, which equates to acting in criminal association with Jasper Kums and the CM-93 group).

-Some of these individuals linked to the CM-93 child abuse group like Jasper Kums engage in **"new-age orgies"** taking turns at articulating my tongue to gamble degolation and self-harm of head and genitalia, in alternate fashion, every few seconds by articulating my tongue with the phrase **"vai-te foder com esta conversa de merda"**, simulating Van Gogh syndrome as they if it was a normal social event to coerce psychiatric care.
+Some of these individuals linked to the CM-93 child abuse group like Jasper Kums engage in **"new-age orgies"** taking turns at articulating my tongue trying to gamble feelings of self-harm targetting head and genitalia, in alternate fashion, simulating Van Gogh syndrome, and a group of megalomaniacs (using an accent from the north of portugal) attempting every few seconds to get me to cut my own throat by articulating my tongue with a single phrase: **"vai-te foder com esta conversa de merda"** whilst simultaneously cordially greeting each others, as if a social gathering to fulfil this kind of protocol to coerce psychiatric care.

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/jesus/jesus_color.png"></p>